An American Werewolf in London: Home media

 The film was first released in 1981 on VHS and Betamax under the MCA Videocassette Inc. label and on LaserDisc and CED under the MCA Videodisc label.
 In 1984, MCA Home Video released it on LaserDisc.
 This would be the last time Universal would release the movie on home video for 17 years.
 The following year, Vestron Video acquired the video rights from MCA/Universal and released it on VHS, Betamax and LaserDisc in 1985.
 It was released again on LaserDisc in 1989 (under Image Entertainment through Vestron) and 1995 (under LIVE Entertainment), and again on VHS in 1990 under the Video Treasures label and 1991 and 1994 from Vestron Video (through LIVE Home Video).

-The film was first released on DVD in December 1997 by LIVE Entertainment according to a LIVE DVD Advertisement.
+The film was first released on DVD in December 1997 by LIVE Entertainment.
 It was presented in a non-anamorphic widescreen transfer and contained the film's theatrical teaser trailer.
 Universal eventually got the video rights back and released a 20th-anniversary "Collector's Edition" DVD on September 18, 2001, making it the first time Universal released the film on home video since 1984.
 It included an audio commentary with actors David Naughton and Griffin Dunne, interviews with John Landis and Rick Baker, a 1981 promotional featurette, silent outtakes, storyboards and production photographs.
 A coinciding VHS was released on the same day.
 The high-definition version of the film was first released on HD DVD by Universal on November 28, 2006.
 A high-definition Blu-ray Disc and 2-disc standard-definition Region 1 DVD release of the film titled An American Werewolf in London – Full Moon Edition was released by Universal on September 15, 2009.
 The Region 2 DVDs and Blu-ray were released on September 28 and are known as An American Werewolf in London – Special Edition.

-In 2016, Universal re-released the film on Blu-ray as a "Restored Edition" to commemorate the 35th anniversary of the film's release.
+In 2016, Universal re-released the film on Blu-ray as a restored edition to commemorate the 35th anniversary of the film's release.
 On October 29, 2019, Arrow Video released a 4K restoration as part of a Blu-ray box set that contains all previously released extra material; the documentary Mark of The Beast: The Legacy of the Universal Werewolf; the 2009 making-of documentary Beware the Moon; filmmaker Jon Spira's video essay "I Think He's a Jew: The Werewolf's Secret;" a new interview with Landis; lobby cards and a booklet.

 Reception

 Box office

-An American Werewolf in London was released August 21, 1981, and grossed $30 million at the box office in the United States and $62 million worldwide against the budget of under $6 million.
+An American Werewolf in London was released August 21, 1981, and grossed $30 million at the box office in the United States and Canada It was felt that the performance suffered due to being released after The Howling in March and Wolfen in July.
+In Australia, it was the highest-grossing film of the year and performed very well in the United Kingdom.
+It grossed $62 million worldwide against the budget of under $6 million.